 These are manufactured sapphire, next under diamond in hardness.
 You can cut hard Arkansas with these ceramic files.
 Spyderco stones can't be compared to other ceramics.
 High quality, they cut fast and leave a polished edge.
 The factory recommends cleaning a dirty stone with a Scotchbrite pad and water; I use a bar of Lava soap.
-This stone tapers from 1/4″ to less than 1/8″ in 1/2″ width.
-With its flat area and two different radii, this is a very useful stone.
+The Teardrop Slipstone tapers from 1/4″ to less than 1/8″ in 1/2″ width.
+With its flat area and two different radii, it is a very useful stone.
 The fine grit cuts like India but leaves a polish like hard white Arkansas.

 A great bench stone in a tough plastic box.
 I have tried them all from Arkansas to waterstones to diamond.
 This is the best.
 The medium is comparable to soft Arkansas but cuts way faster and is anything but soft.
 The fine stone is comparable to a hard white Arkansas stone but cuts several times faster.
 The ultra-fine stone feels like a baby's butt, yet cuts like crazy (don't ask me why it is so much more expensive).
 Size = 2″ x 8″

 - #302M Medium $69.